Martchus/PKGBUILDs/README.md

 wanted static plugins manually.

 However, for Qt 6 I dropped my patches and the official documentation applies.
-I would still recommended to set the target property `QT_DEFAULT_PLUGINS` of relevant targets to `0` and link against wanted plugin targets manually.
+I would still recommend to set the target property `QT_DEFAULT_PLUGINS` of relevant targets to `0` and link against wanted plugin targets manually.
 At least in my cases the list of plugins selected by default seemed needlessly long.
-I would also recommended to set the CMake variable `QT_SKIP_AUTO_QML_PLUGIN_INCLUSION` to a falsy value because this pulls in a lot of dependencies which are likely not needed.
+I would also recommend to set the CMake variable `QT_SKIP_AUTO_QML_PLUGIN_INCLUSION` to a false value because this pulls in a lot of dependencies which are likely not needed.

 ### Further documentation
-The directory `qt5-base/mingw-w64` contains also a README with more Qt 5 specific information.
+The directory `qt5-base/mingw-w64` also contains a README with more Qt 5 specific information.

 ## Running Windows executables built using mingw-w64 packages with WINE